wger-project/flutter/README.md

 # Mobile app for wger

-Mobile app for wger written with flutter, still in early stages of development.
+Mobile app for wger written with Flutter, still in early stages of development.
-As soon as it is finished, it will be published in the different play stores.
+As soon as it is finished, it will be published in the different app stores.

-If you want to contribute, hop on the discord server and say hi!
+If you want to contribute, hop on the Discord server and say hi!

 ## Getting Started